TheDonSaysNah/checkhomeIP/README.md

 # CheckHomeIP

-A small and lightweight program to monitor your home IP 24/7 and notify yourself by sending an email using SMTP or using [NTFY](https://ntfy.sh).
+A small and lightweight program to monitor your home IP 24/7 and notify yourself by either sending an email using SMTP or using [NTFY](https://ntfy.sh).
 Useful for people who don't have DDNS and need to know if their ISP assigned IP has been changed.

 ## Getting started
 To get started, fill out `checkip.env` with the SMTP or NTFY fields you wish to use.
 Compile and run.